MicrosoftDocs/azure-monitor-docs/articles/azure-monitor/profiler/profiler.md

 ## Enable Microsoft Entra authentication for profile ingestion

-Application Insights profiler for .NET supports Microsoft Entra authentication for profile ingestion.
+Application Insights Profiler for .NET supports Microsoft Entra authentication for profile ingestion.
 For all profiles of your application to be ingested, your application must be authenticated and provide the required application settings to the Profiler agent.

 Profiler only supports Microsoft Entra authentication when you reference and configure Microsoft Entra ID by using the [Application Insights SDK](../app/asp-net-core.md#configure-the-application-insights-sdk) in your application.